 TT&C Agreement.
 Effective January 1, 2012, we entered into a telemetry, tracking and control ("TT&C") agreement pursuant to which we receive TT&C services from EchoStar for certain satellites (the "TT&C Agreement").
 In February 2018, we amended the TT&C Agreement to, among other things, extend the term for one-year with four automatic one-year renewal periods.
 The fees for services provided under the TT&C Agreement are calculated at either: (i) a fixed fee; or (ii) cost plus a fixed margin, which will vary depending on the nature of the services provided.
 We and EchoStar are able to terminate the TT&C Agreement for any reason upon 12 months' notice.
-On May 19, 2019, DISH Network entered into a Master Transaction Agreement with EchoStar.
-Upon the closing of the Master Transaction Agreement, the assets and employees that provide these services we receive from EchoStar will be transferred to DISH Network.
-See Note 1 "Recent Developments" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended June 30, 2019 for further information on the Master Transaction Agreement.
+On May 19, 2019, DISH Network entered into the Master Transaction Agreement, discussed above, pursuant to which, on September 10, 2019, the assets and employees that provide these services were transferred to DISH Network and now DISH Network provides these services to us.